-To be considered for one of the three Yarmouth Little League All Star Baseball teams, each player must submit YLL’s online All Star Baseball registration form by May 22nd, 2020.
+To be considered for one of the three Yarmouth Little League All-Star Baseball teams, each player must submit a registration form by May 22nd, 2020.
 Please contact Matt McGrath with any questions about the form.
 To understand how the team selection process works, please read about our All-Stars principles.

 If you have ever watched the Little League World Series, you have seen All-Stars competing.
-Local Little Leagues from around the United States — and the world — select All-Star teams that are made up of players from their league, and who will compete in the various tournaments that ultimately lead to the Little League World Series held in August in Williamsport, Pennsylvania.
+Local Little Leagues from around the United States — and the world — select All-Star teams that are made up of players from their league and compete in the various tournaments that ultimately lead to the Little League World Series held in August in Williamsport, Pennsylvania.

 Here in Yarmouth, at the conclusion of the Little League regular season and playoffs, we will select a group of All-Stars for various age groups, which have traditionally been 11-12 year olds, 10-11 year olds, and 9-10 year olds.
 It is the 11-12 year olds that are ultimately seen at the Little League World Series.

 Each tournament is a double elimination tournament.
 Because the commitment can be extensive in time and effort, it is necessary to obtain the agreement of players and parents to this commitment prior to selection of the baseball teams.
 Please read the information on this page and submit the online registration form if you wish to be considered for selection to an All-Star tournament team.

 Any Yarmouth Little League baseball player in Major or Minor Leagues may submit this form for consideration, but submission of this form does not guarantee that a player will be selected for one of the All-Star tournament baseball teams.

 It is a fairly big commitment, but also a great honor to be chosen.
 If you agree to participate on an All-Star team, you must commit to the entire tournament run.
 We are not allowed to change rosters once we enter the tournament.

 Open to players who are League Age 10, 11 or 12.
 Teams will be announced after June 1st and practices will start after that.